 What companies are in ARKK?

-ARK aims to invest in companies that drive “disruptive innovation”, such as Tesla, Square, Teladoc Health, Shopify, Zoom, Zillow, Spotify, Baidu, and Twilio.
+ARK aims to invest in companies that drive “disruptive innovation”, such as Tesla, Square, Teladoc Health, Exact Sciences, Zoom, Unity Software, Spotify, Coinbase, and Twilio.
 This investment strategy orients the company towards growth and sometimes unprofitability.

 What does ARKK stand for?

 ARKK is the ticker symbol for Cathie Wood’s flagship ETF — the ARK Innovation ETF.
-It is the largest active ETF in the world with $22 billion AUM.
+It was once the largest active ETF in the world with $22 billion AUM.
+Today, it has around $12 billion in assets.
 ARKK is one of six active ETFs offered by ARK Invest.

 What is the fee for ARKK?